fbcotter/mp_examples/README.rst

 This repo shows some examples on the benefits of multiprocessing and how simple it can be.

-3 examples I can think of in which Mutlithreading/processing is crucial is (I'm sure there are more):
+Three examples I can think of in which Mutlithreading/processing is crucial is (I'm sure there are more):

 1. If you have infrequent/sporadic signals coming in.